 The homeowners would then need to apply the 30%, 40% or 50% discount they originally purchased with before selling it on.
 Buyers would again be restricted to those who met eligibility criteria for the scheme, including prioritising ‘priority buyers’ for the first three months.

-If you’ve got any more questions about home buying schemes like these, or if you’d like to hear more of our no-doubt excellent predictions, please do drop us a line.
+If you’ve got any more questions about home buying schemes like these, or if you’d like to make a bet on our packet of crisps, please do drop us a line.